valkey-io/valkey-bundle/README.md

 2. Run `apply-templates.sh`
 3. Update the `dockerhub-description.md` with the updated tags.
 4. Open a new PR for the new changes.
-5. Once the PR is merged, Sit back, relax and enjoy looking at your creation getting published to the official Valkey-extension Docker Hub page.
+5. Once the PR is merged, sit back, relax and enjoy looking at your creation getting published to the official Valkey-extension Docker Hub page.